PLANET.

 gradient

 In contrast to these gigantic solar farms that are generally located in areas uninhabited by people, the latest solar solutions are aimed at becoming an integrated part of the community.
 There are numerous continuing efforts to find a happy marriage between solar power and bicycle lanes.
-The most well known of these was the Dutch SolaRoad.
+The best-known of these was the Dutch SolaRoad.
 This experimental test was the world’s first solar panel bike path.
 It was a 72-metre-long energy-harvesting path that was in use for 6 years before it was closed down due to cost and maintenance issues.
 But the first steps are always difficult.
 In recent years there have been many plans for bike lanes that use solar panels instead of pavement.
 However, one problem is that too many cyclists could potentially block out the sun’s rays.
 That’s why there are now projects in development which place the solar panels above the cyclists, not under them.
 This would give bikers the benefit of some welcome shade, while protecting the solar panels from excessive wear.

 gradient